 Ladybug Mandala Rock Painting Tutorial

-To start your ladybug mandala you’ll need to first paint your entire rock black and let it dry.
+To start your ladybug mandala, begin by painting the entire rock black and let it dry.
 It works best if your rock is round but oval rocks also work.

 Pencil On The Design